Can we have it all? On the Trade-off between Spatial and Adversarial Robustness of Neural Networks: Empirical Analysis

+\uline{\textit{Hardware Configuration:}} We used a server with 4 Nvidia GeForce GTX 1080i GPU to run all the experiments in the paper.

+\uline{\textit{Evaluation Metrics:}} We quantify performance using a spatial invariance profile and an adversarial robustness profile.

-Rotation invariance means that the predicted labels of an image and any of its rotations should be the same.
-Since most datasets are centered, we restrict our attention to rotations about the center of each image.
-We quantify rotation invariance by measuring the rate of invariance or the fraction of test images whose predicted label remains the same after rotation by a random angle between $[-\theta^{\circ}, \theta^{\circ}]$.
+\textit{Spatial invariance:} We quantify rotation invariance by measuring the rate of invariance or the fraction of test images whose predicted label remains the same after rotation by a random angle between $[-\theta^{\circ}, \theta^{\circ}]$.
 As $\theta$ varies from $0$ to $180$, we plot the rate of invariance.
 We call this the \emph{rotation invariance profile} of a given model.
+Similarly, by training a model with other augmentation schemes given above, we obtain a \emph{translation invariance profile} and a \emph{rotation-translation invariance profile} for a given model.

-Adversarial robustness means that the predicted labels of an image and its adversarial perturbation should be the same.
-We quantify the $\ell_{\infty}$ adversarial robustness of a given model to a fixed adversarial attack (e.g., PGD) and a fixed $\ell_{\infty}$ norm $\epsilon \in [0, 1]$ by (1 - fooling rate), i.e., the fraction of test inputs for which their predicted label does not change after adversarial perturbation.
+\textit{Adversarial robustness:} Similarly, we quantify the $\ell_{\infty}$ adversarial robustness of a given model to a fixed adversarial attack (e.g., PGD) and a fixed $\ell_{\infty}$ norm $\epsilon \in [0, 1]$ by (1 - fooling rate), i.e., the fraction of test inputs for which their predicted label does not change after adversarial perturbation.
 We plot this for $\epsilon$ varying from $0$ to $1$.
 We call this the \emph{robustness profile} of a given model.

-\paragraph{Convention used in the legends of our figures.} We use the following convention in the legends of some plots.
-A coloured line labeled $A/B$ indicates that the training data is augmented with random rotations from $[-A^{\circ}, A^{\circ}]$ and the test data is augmented with random rotations from $[-B^{\circ}, B^{\circ}]$.
-If $A$ (resp. $B$) is zero it means the training data (resp. test data) is unrotated.
-If the model is trained with random rotations from $[-A^{\circ}, A^{\circ}]$ and the test data is randomly rotated with varying $B$ to draw the plot, we only mention $A$ and not $B$, which is self-explanatory.
+(One can also choose accuracy instead of 1 - fooling rate and we observe similar trends, as shown in the supplementary.
+We use 1 - fooling rate for clearer visual presentation of our main results.)